points14514/zipapt/README.md

 No, because we have to maintain compatibility for Android

 If you have flashed your phone or flashed in any kernel module.
 Then he may sometimes be applicable and sometimes not

+# How do I install it

+Just execute this

+""" bash

+make

+"""

+It can also be direct

+""" bash

+sh build.sh

+"""